A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Goodness-of-fit tests based on extremal coefficients

-The previous estimator can however only be computed if a closed form expression for $A_\theta$ is available.
-If it is not the case, $\xi_B$ can be estimated provided one knows how to generate a random sample from $C_\theta$.
-For some fixed real $\gamma > 0$ (typically much greater than one), let $m = \lfloor \gamma n \rfloor$ and let $(V_{1,1},\dots,V_{1,d}),\dots,(V_{m,1},\dots,V_{m,d})$ be a random sample of size $m$ from $C_{\theta_n}$, independent of the available data conditionally on $\theta_n$.
+The previous estimator can however only be computed if a closed form expression for $A_\th$ is available.
+If it is not the case, $\xi_B$ can be estimated provided one knows how to generate a random sample from $C_\th$.
+For some fixed real $\gamma > 0$ (typically much greater than one), let $m = \lfloor \gamma n \rfloor$ and let $(V_{1,1},\dots,V_{1,d}),\dots,(V_{m,1},\dots,V_{m,d})$ be a random sample of size $m$ from $C_{\hat \th_n}$, independent of the available data conditionally on $\hat \th_n$.
 Then, an estimator of $\xi_B$ is

-where $A_m$ is one of the three corrected nonparametric estimators of the Pickands dependence function defined in Section~\ref{nonparametric} computed from the pseudo-observations obtained from $(V_{1,1},\dots,V_{1,d}),\dots,(V_{m,1},\dots,V_{m,d})$.
+where $\hat A_m$ is one of the three corrected nonparametric estimators of the Pickands dependence function defined in Section~\ref{nonparametric} computed from the pseudo-observations obtained from $(V_{1,1},\dots,V_{1,d}),\dots,(V_{m,1},\dots,V_{m,d})$.

-To illustrate the use of the two estimators of $\xi_B$ under the null discussed above, we first consider the situation when $\ZZ$ corresponds to the Smith model, and then to the Schlather model.
+To illustrate the use of the two estimators of $\xi_B$ under the null discussed above, we first consider the situation when $\ZZ = \{Z_\th : \th \in \OO \}$ corresponds to the Smith model, and then, for instance, to the Schlather model.
+Clearly, the estimator given in~\eqref{estimator_theta_null_2} has the highest applicability across models as it mostly relies on the availability of random number generation routines.